-You can create links by dropping pages or media files in the link collection area, or by creating links through the link dialog box.
+You can create links by dropping pages or media files in the link collection area, or by creating links through the link dialog.
 You can create links for pages, media files, external sources and email addresses.
 You can move links to change the order in which they appear.

 Linking to catalog entries

-If you have Optimizely Commerce installed, the link dialog box contains an option to select items from the product catalog when you create links.
-See Manage content in the Optimizely Commerce
+If you have Episerver Commerce installed, the link dialog box contains an option to select items from the product catalog when you create links.
+See Manage content in the Commerce